Despite failures, U.S. likely to continue raids to free hostages

 "I don't see a lot of room for change in American policy," said Riedel, now at the Brookings Institution think tank.

-The Foley raid and the first attempt to free Somers failed because they apparently had been moved before U.S. troops arrived, illustrating the limits of intelligence on captives' whereabouts.
+The Foley raid and the first attempt to free Somers failed because the men had been moved before U.S. troops arrived, illustrating the limits of intelligence on captives' whereabouts.
 Somers and Korkie were shot by their captors when they detected the presence of the approaching Special Forces rescue team, officials said on Saturday.

-The stepped-up rescue operations are a direct result of more than a decade of nearly non-stop raids against militants by elite U.S. forces in Iraq, Afghanistan and elsewhere.
+The attempted rescue operations are a direct result of more than a decade of nearly non-stop raids against militants by elite U.S. forces in Iraq, Afghanistan and elsewhere.

 "We're more capable now, borne out of 13 years of counter-terrorism," a senior U.S. defense official said.
 "But I wouldn’t describe it as a more aggressive policy. ... the threat (to hostages), I think, is a little bit more pervasive too."